Here are the easiest and most important SaaS marketing metrics that should form your first SaaS Key Performance Indicators (KPIs).

-Not the same as "contacts" or email addresses.
-When you get started it's sufficient to define these as "hand-raisers".
+SaaS leads are the same as "contacts" or email addresses.
+When you get started, it's sufficient to define these as "hand-raisers".
 Hand raisers are people who have shown interest in an actual outreach by your team.
 Examples are people who have filled out an explicit "Contact me" form, or a product demo request.
 So subscribers to your newsletter or people who signed up to get a free gift don't count as leads.

-When you get bigger you should start differentiating as follows:
+When you get bigger, you should start differentiating your SaaS KPIs as follows: